AnnaNCS/space_invaders/README.md

-One of my java projects: the game "Space Invaders"
+Fundamentals of Computer Science Java project, Spring 2019: the game "Space Invaders"

-To run the game:
+Clone the repository and run the game with the following command:
 ```
 java SpaceInvaders
 ```